Pollock 8 RBIs, Beaty 7 RBIs, each slam as Dodgers bop Brews - WTMJ

 MILWAUKEE (AP) — A.J.
 Pollock and Matt Beaty took out their frustrations on the Milwaukee Brewers’ injury-riddled pitching staff and made franchise history for the Los Angeles Dodgers.

-Pollock drove in eight runs and Matt Beatty drove in seven, with both players hitting early grand slams in a startling power show that sent the Dodgers over the Brewers 16-4 on Sunday.
+Pollock drove in eight runs and Beaty drove in seven, with both players hitting early grand slams in a startling power show that sent the Dodgers over the Brewers 16-4 on Sunday.

 The World Series champion Dodgers won for just the second time in their last eight games.